AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

            --data-urlencode "password=$PASS" \
            "$SERVER/api/auth/oauth_password"
         ```
-    - If your using Linux run `chmod u+x get_token.sh` to give execute rights.
+    - If you're using Linux, run `chmod u+x get_token.sh` to give execute rights.
 Under Windows you can use the GUI to allow execution of this file.

     - Run `./get_token.sh`.
 The script will ask you for your login and password for eu.iot.avsyste.cloud, please provide it.